patrizelaine/Flashcards-Swift1/README.md

 Patriz Elaine Daroy, Dakota Eckheart, Jordyn Sato, Christopher Sherman, Maximum Wilder-Smith

 ### App Description
-Flashcard application that allows the user to add multiple flashcards and toggle between different flashcards.
+Study Tool application that allows the user to add use multiple flashcards, fill in the blank, and other productivity tools on an iOS app.

-- [x] User should see the app icon
-- [x] User should see a splash screen
-- [x] User shuold see an flip animation when revealing the answer
-- [x] User should see a slide animation when going to the next flashcard
+### Features
-- [x] User should see a slide animation when going to the previous flashcard
+- [x] User should see a slide animation when going to the next and previous flashcard